linkerd/website/linkerd.io/content/2/tasks/using-the-debug-container.md

 description = "Inject the debug container to capture network packets."
 +++

-Debugging a service mesh can be hard---when something just isn't working, is the problem with the proxy?
+Debugging a service mesh can be hard.
+When something just isn't working, is the problem with the proxy?
 With the application?
 With the client?
 With the underlying network?
 Sometimes, nothing beats looking at raw network data.